Creating a product based on the PIM module in BackOffice

 Creating a product

 A product in the PIM module is an internal representation of products in an e-commerce storefront.
 The products have a lot of properties defining interactions with designs, mockups, and a storefront.
-For more details about product properties, refer to Creating products in BackOffice.
+For more details about product properties, refer to Creating products.
 A product is also a

 unit, where you can check all the information about interactions between assets and links with storefront products.
 Let's create a product!